Why do we have Election Rules?

 Staff

 • Members of staff shall not become actively involved in the politics of The SU, or be encouraged to do so, and shall remain neutral during elections.
-SU Staff in this context are University employees who work under the direction of the Chief Executive and do not apply to SU Officers or Student Staff when not at work.
+SU Staff in this context are University employees who work under the direction of the Chief Executive and do not apply to SU Officers and Student Staff when not at work.

 • Members of staff can be approached for professional advice and shall give information equally to all campaigners.